smallmuou/PPDragDropBadgeView/README.md

 * v2.0 (July 2, 2015)
 	* Fix bug, it can scroll tableview when badage in cell.
 * v1.2 (June 18, 2015)
-	* Fix bug, it does't drag when in innner viewcontroller
+	* Fix bug, it does't drag when in innner viewcontroller.
 * v1.1 (May 8, 2015)
 	* Fix Bug, it will crash when drag sometimes.
 * v1.0 (March 30, 2015)